EvolveWork/EvolveWork-hugo/content/evolve/index.md

 times but they still pay for a month.
 You can start your membership on any day.

 This is a non-traditional space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
-There are several coffee shops in town that provide internet if that's all you need.
 If you want a closed space, you might find one of the local hotels will serve your needs.

 ## Sound & Phone Use